pre-commit/pre-commit-hooks/README.md

       - `no` - Checks if there is any mixed line ending without modifying any file.

 #### `name-tests-test`
-verifies that test files are named correctly.
+Verifies that test files are named correctly.
 - `--pytest` (the default): ensure tests match `.*_test\.py`
 - `--pytest-test-first`: ensure tests match `test_.*\.py`
 - `--django` / `--unittest`: ensure tests match `test.*\.py`